mitre-atlas/atlas-data/README.md

 ## Development

 This repository also contains the source data and scripts to customize and expand the ATLAS framework.
-See the READMEs in each directory linked below for installation and usage.
+See [setup instructions](tools/README.md#development-setup) and the READMEs in each directory linked below for usage.

 - [Data](data/README.md) holds templated data for ATLAS tactics, techniques, and case studies, from which `ATLAS.yaml` is generated.
 - [Schemas](schemas/README.md) defines each ATLAS object type and ID.